-- The Fire TV ($70): Amazon’s Fire TV is a set-top box similar to the Roku or Apple TV, but focused a bit more on Amazon services—including Alexa, which is built into the remote.
-(Amazon also announced a new generation of Fire TVs today with 4K and HDR support.)
+- The Fire TV ($70): Amazon’s Fire TV is a set-top box similar to the Roku or Apple TV, but focused a bit more on Amazon services, including Alexa, which is built into the remote.
+The new generation of Fire TVs include 4K and HDR support.

 - Fire Tablets ($50 and up): Amazon’s inexpensive Fire Tablets also contain Alexa built-in.
 The Fire Tablets are okay on their own, but pretty great if you install the Google Play Store on them, allowing you access to lots of other apps.